Implicit Counterfactual Data Augmentation for Robust Learning: Experiments

 \subsection{Experiments on Subpopulation Shifts Datasets}

 \textbf{Settings.} Four subpopulation shifts datasets are evaluated, including CMNIST, Waterbirds~\cite{r54}, CelebA~\cite{r55}, and CivilComments~\cite{r56}, in which the domain information is highly spuriously correlated with the labels.
 Detailed descriptions of the datasets are shown in Appendix~E. In the subsequent trials, ResNet-50 is utilized as the backbone network for the first three image datasets, while DistilBert~\cite{r39} is adopted for the text set CivilComments.
 The initial learning rates for CMNIST and Waterbirds are $1\times 10^{-3}$, while those for CelebA and Civilcomments are $1\times 10^{-4}$ and $1\times 10^{-5}$, respectively.
 The values of weight decay are $1\times 10^{-4}$ for CMNIST, Waterbirds, and CelebA, and $0$ for CivilComments.
 The values of batch size for CMNIST, Waterbirds, and CelebA are $16$, and that for Civilcomments is $8$.
-For the three image classification datasets, SGD optimizer is utilized, while Adam is utilized for Civilcomments.
+For the three image classification datasets, the SGD optimizer is utilized, while Adam is utilized for CivilComments.

-Robust methods, including IRM~\cite{r58}, IB-IRM~\cite{r59}, V-REx~\cite{r60}, CORAL~\cite{DORAL}, GroupDRO~\cite{r54}, DomainMix~\cite{r65}, Fish~\cite{r66}, and LISA~\cite{r57}, are compared.
+Robust learning methods, including IRM~\cite{r58}, IB-IRM~\cite{r59}, V-REx~\cite{r60}, CORAL~\cite{DORAL}, GroupDRO~\cite{r54}, DomainMix~\cite{r65}, Fish~\cite{r66}, and LISA~\cite{r57}, are involved into comparison.
 Upweighting (UW) is suitable for subpopulation shifts, so we also use it for comparison.
-We only compare ICDA with other methods for fair comparisons as all these approaches do not rely on meta-learning.
-Following Yao et al.~\cite{r57}, the worst-group accuracy is used to compare the performance of all methods.
+We only compare ICDA with other methods for fair comparisons, as all these approaches do not rely on meta-learning.
+Following Yao et al.~\cite{r57}, the worst-group accuracy is used to compare the performance of all compared baselines.

-\textbf{Results.} Table~\ref{table6} reports the results of the four subpopulation shifts datasets.
+\textbf{Results.} Table~\ref{table6} reports the results of the four subpopulation shift datasets.
 The performance of methods that learn invariant predictors with explicit regularizers, e.g., IRM, IB-IRM, and V-REx, is not consistent across datasets.
 For example, V-REx outperforms IRM on CelebA, but it fails to achieve better performance than IRM on CMNIST, Waterbirds, and CivilComments.
 Opposing, ICDA consistently achieves an appealing performance on all datasets, demonstrating ICDA's effectiveness in breaking spurious correlations and achieving invariant feature learning.
 Although ICDA and GroupDRO achieve similar performance on Waterbirds, ICDA far exceeds GroupDRO on the other three datasets.

-\subsection{Experiments on Generalized Long-tailed Datasets}
+\subsection{Experiments on Generalized Long-Tailed Datasets}